Ruth 2 Step 1 Pray & Step 2 Survey

 LESSON(S) LEARNED

-As I went back over my study notes, again and again, the Spirit called my attention to the word power.
+As I went back over my study notes, the Spirit showed me these principles:

 CONVICTION